-A successful real estate developer engaged Ground Floor Partners to conduct a thorough feasibility study.
+A Chicago real estate developer engaged Ground Floor Partners to conduct a thorough feasibility study.
 He had purchased a 2.5 acre parcel of land, originally for residential property, but then decided it may be better location for a large indoor sports facility.
 The developer had already prepared detailed financial projections based on a proven business model with one main revenue stream: hourly use fees.
 However, the developer and his prospective investors were concerned that the market demand might not be enough to make their projected revenue numbers.
 The developer also wanted to make sure he had not overlooked any other risk factors which could negatively impact the business.

 Ground Floor Partners completed a thorough feasibility study to understand:

-- The Market landscape (size, trends, opportunities, competition, risks, etc.)
+- The market landscape (size, trends, opportunities, competition, risks, etc.)

 - Demographic analysis (neighborhoods, transportation times, etc.)